apple/swift-async-algorithms/Guides/RecursiveMap.md

 }
 ```

 For the non-throwing recursive map sequence, `AsyncRecursiveMapSequence` will throw only if the base sequence or the transformed sequence throws.
-As the opposite side, `AsyncThrowingRecursiveMapSequence` throws when the base sequence, tarnsformed sequence or the supplied closure throws.
+As the opposite side, `AsyncThrowingRecursiveMapSequence` throws when the base sequence, the transformed sequence or the supplied closure throws.

 The sendability behavior of `Async[Throwing]RecursiveMapSequence` is such that when the base, base iterator, and element are `Sendable` then `Async[Throwing]RecursiveMapSequence` is `Sendable`.